 What We Have Accomplished

-We established an FSHD research program when none existed, by recruiting scientists and persuading the Federal government to allocate funding for FSHD research.
-Our efforts helped lead to the discovery of the genetic origins of FSHD, the development of FSHD animal models, and insights that are paving the way for treatments.
+We established an FSHD research program when none existed, by recruiting scientists and persuading the federal government to allocate funding for FSHD research.
+Our efforts have resulted in:

 You Can Help